Maeve Lejeune's passion for the Houses of West End. - Westender - West End 4101

-Maeve Lejeune’s roots run deep into West End and it inspires, and is the subject for her art.
+Maeve Lejeune’s roots run deep into West End – it inspires, and is the subject for her art.

 Maeve was born at home in a house on Spring Street, where her aunty now lives and next door to her Nana’s current home.
 Six weeks after Maeve was born, her family moved from Spring Street around the corner to Skinner Street, where she grew up before eventually moving into other share houses in West End.
 Maeve attended West End State School and Brisbane High, and studied at the Queensland College of Art.
 She still lives in West End.